 Reaching Nyungwe Forest National Park unfurls several avenues, each leading to a wondrous journey of discovery.

-By Road: For those seeking the scenic route, a road trip unveils the gradual transition from Kigali to the captivating embrace of Nyungwe.
+For those seeking the scenic route, a road trip unveils the gradual transition from Kigali to the captivating embrace of Nyungwe.
 Embark on a 200km/124mi odyssey from Rwanda’s capital, Kigali, via Muhanga and the regal ambiance of King’s Palace in Nyanza.
 Traverse the landscape to Butare, where a winding path beckons toward the park, culminating in Gisekura, the park headquarters.
 Alternatively, a more direct route can be charted from Huye (Butare) covering a distance of 87km/54mi.
 This route often includes an overnight stay in Huye, an astute choice that tempers the journey’s demands.
 Travelers arriving via Rusizi/Kamembe airport are met with a relatively shorter 55km/34mi journey to Nyungwe, culminating in Rusizi’s tranquil embrace.

-By Air: For those seeking swifter passage, the skies beckon with Akagera Aviation’s charter helicopter transfers to Nyungwe Forest.
+For those seeking swifter passage, the skies beckon with Akagera Aviation’s charter helicopter transfers to Nyungwe Forest.
 Alternatively, Rwanda Air provides a gateway through Kamembe airport in Rusizi, a seamless entry point merely an hour’s drive from the park headquarters.

 Inscribed within Nyungwe’s verdant landscapes are the echoes of ancient mysteries and the harmonious rhythm of nature’s symphony.
 As you embark on a journey to meet chimpanzees and explore the unspoiled terrain, let Nyungwe unveil the secrets of our shared ancestry and immerse you in a realm where the wild thrives and whispers tales of existence.